 - 6.1 The Local Government Act 2003 requires the Council to take into consideration the implications for revenue spending in future years arising from decisions taken in respect of the 2015-16 budget.
 A three year revenue projection is specifically required and this has been considered as part of our forward service and financial planning. - 6.2 Reports to service committees in January 2015 included projected additional costs and savings proposals for 2015-18 in accordance with the planning assumptions agreed.
 This is to ensure that decisions taken in respect of the 2015-18 budget are sustainable and deliverable in the medium term from both a service and financial perspective and that they are considered to be affordable to the taxpayer.
 In addition, many of the savings needed for future years require actions to be taken in previous financial years and therefore County Council approval is sought on future year's savings to enable Chief Officers to put in place the necessary programmes of work required to deliver these. - 6.3 The report to Policy and Resources Committee 5 September 2014 projected a potential £50m shortfall in 2016 -17 and £52m in 2017-18.
 The forecast for 2016 -18 has been revised following the Government funding announcements and a further review and challenge of cost pressures has taken place.
-Together with identified savings and taking into consideration Policy and Resources Committee recommendations on the 2015-16 Revenue Budget, it is now estimated that the County Council has a remaining budget shortfall of £88m for the years 2016-17 to 2017-18. - 6.4 The projected additional costs, including inflation, and forecast reduction in Government grant funding for the following 2 years, 2016-17 and 2017-18 are set out in table 7 below.
+Together with identified savings and taking into consideration Policy and Resources Committee recommendations on the 2015-16 Revenue Budget and the advice from the Executive Director of Finance (Interim) included elsewhere on the agenda, it is now estimated that the County Council has a remaining budget shortfall of £88m for the years 2016-17 to 2017-18. - 6.4 The projected additional costs, including inflation, and forecast reduction in Government grant funding for the following 2 years, 2016-17 and 2017-18 are set out in table 7 below.

-2016-17 2017-18 Additional cost pressures and forecast reduction in Government grant funding 72.3 52.2 Forecast increase in council tax base -1.3 -1.6 Identified saving proposals and funding increases -28.1 -5.8 Budget shortfall 42.9 44.8
+2016-17 2017-18 Additional cost pressures and forecast reduction in 72.3 52.2 Government grant funding Forecast increase in council tax base -1.3 -1.6 Identified saving proposals and funding increases -28.1 -5.8 Budget shortfall 42.9 44.8